-- IFRS 11 Joint Arrangements- IFRS 11, "Joint Arrangements" (IFRS 11) was amended by the IASB on May 6, 2014.
-The amendments add new guidance on how to account for the acquisition of an interest in a joint operation that constitutes a business.
-The amendments are effective for annual periods beginning on or after January 1, 2016. - Amendments to IFRS 2 Share-based Payment In June 2016, amendments to IAS 2 were issued to clarify how to account for certain types of share-based payment transactions.
+- IFRS 9 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments to replace IAS 39 Financial Instruments: Recognition and Measurement.
+IFRS 9 provides a revised model for recognition and measurement of financial instruments and a single, forward-looking "expected loss" impairment model.
+The standard is effective for annual periods beginning on January 1, 2018 where retrospective application is required but the provision of comparative information is not required. - Amendments to IFRS 2 Share-based Payment In June 2016, amendments to IAS 2 were issued to clarify how to account for certain types of share-based payment transactions.
 The amendments provide requirements on the accounting for the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments, share-based payment transactions with a net settlement feature for withholding tax obligations, and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
-The amendments are effective for annual periods beginning on or after January 1, 2018, with early application permitted. - Amendments to IAS 7 Disclosure Initiative In January 2016, amendments to IAS 7 were issued to clarify IAS 7 to improve information provided to users of financial statements regarding an entity's financing activities.
-The amendments are effective for annual periods beginning on or after January 1, 2017, with earlier application being permitted.
+The amendments are effective for annual periods beginning on or after January 1, 2018, with early application permitted. - IFRS 15 Revenue from Contracts with Customers.
+This IFRS establishes principles to address the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+IFRS 15 will be effective for annual periods beginning on or after January 1, 2018, with early adoption permitted. - IFRS 16 Leases.
+This IFRS, which supersedes IAS 17 Leases, specifies how to recognize, present and disclose leases.
+The standard provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is 12 months or less or the underlying asset has a low value.
+IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted if IFRS 15 has also been applied.